Pros + Cons to Consider Before Migrating to The Cloud

 - Simply means you're moving to another SaaS platform or provider.

 - Reimagining how the infrastructure is architected and currently deployed using the new cloud platforms native features or tools.

 - Out with the old and in with the new.
 Your organization can often save somewhere up to 20% of its IT portfolio when no longer in use.
 These cut-offs can be beneficial to your organization as well as save your organization thousands.

 - Ride the wave on your current database solution.
 Maybe your team is not ready to migrate all at once.
 Migrate what makes the most sense for your organization.

 - Be Clear on Your Goal & Needs: Identify what it is that your organization is looking to gain when migrating over to the cloud.
 Although it is easy to add virtual machines to your environment when you are cloud-based, it can quickly rack up and cost your organization thousands of dollars.
-Don’t be scared to scratch off a few items that your organization isn’t maximizing currently, and that will end up costing you to migrate to the cloud.
+Don’t be scared to scratch off a few items your organization isn’t maximizing currently, which will cost you to migrate to the cloud.

 - Include All Necessary Departments: Lastly, make sure to involve the necessary department executives or data managers to ensure all moved data is in accord with your migration schedule.
 Each department head can be aware of what transfers to the cloud.

 Contact Us Today and See How We Can Assist your Organization with Its Cloud Security Concerns

 We realize you have many options when it comes to cloud migrations.
 Whether you need assistance migrating to the cloud or seeing which cloud product will best serve your organization, we’re here to help.
 Contact us today and speak with one of our cloud experts.